 A new health issue developed in the mid-1980s when HIV/AIDS became an epidemic.
 Scientists now believe Uganda’s Lake Victoria region was one of the areas where HIV first began infecting humans.
-Ugandan president Yoweri Museveni was not aware of the virus until a group of Ugandan soldiers were sent for training in Cuba.
-In September 1986, Fidel Castro informed Museveni that 18 of the 60 soldiers had the HIV virus, and this may indicate a high prevalence of HIV in Uganda.
+Ugandan President Yoweri Museveni was not aware of the virus.
+Until a group of Ugandan soldiers was sent for training in Cuba.
+In September 1986, Fidel Castro informed Museveni that 18 of the 60 soldiers had HIV; and this may indicate a high prevalence of HIV in Uganda.

-AIDS has claimed millions of households throughout Uganda and has reduced the life expectancy of Ugandans from 48 years in 1980 to 43 years in 1995.
-Unlike in the United States, the Ugandan government’s initial response was based on the recognition that AIDS affects all strata of the population and poses a major threat to the development of the country and welfare of its people.
-President Museveni established the AIDS Control Program (ACP) within the Ministry of Health (MOH) to create policy guidelines for Uganda’s fight against HIV/AIDS.
-Uganda quickly realized that the virus was more than a health issue and, in 1992, created a “Multi-Sectoral AIDS Control Approach.”
+AIDS has claimed millions of households throughout Uganda.
+And has reduced the life expectancy of Ugandans from 48 years in 1980 to 43 years in 1995.
+Unlike in the United States, the Ugandan government’s initial response was based on the recognition that AIDS affects all strata of the population.
+And poses a major threat to the development of the country and the welfare of its people.
+President Museveni established the AIDS Control Program (ACP) within the Ministry of Health (MOH).
+To create policy guidelines for Uganda’s fight against HIV/AIDS.
+Uganda quickly realized that the virus was more than a health issue.
+And, in 1992, created a “Multi-Sectoral AIDS Control Approach.”
 In addition, the Uganda AIDS Commission (founded in 1992) has been instrumental in developing a national HIV/AIDS policy.

-A variety of approaches to AIDS education have been employed, ranging from the promotion of condom use to “abstinence only” programs.
-Uganda was the first country to open a voluntary counseling and testing (VCT) clinic in Africa and pioneered the concept of voluntary HIV testing centers in sub-Saharan Africa.
+A variety of approaches to AIDS education have been employed, ranging from the promotion of condom use to “abstinence-only” programs.
+Uganda was the first country to open voluntary counseling and testing (VCT) clinics in Africa.
+And pioneered the concept of voluntary HIV testing centers in sub-Saharan Africa.
 These top-down efforts gave the impression that Uganda was the African leader in the fight against HIV/AIDS.

 The scope of Uganda’s success, however, has come under increased scrutiny.
-The government repeatedly misused international funds directed toward AIDS relief efforts, and in 2002, a medical journal published research that questioned the accuracy of previous reports in Uganda that indicated a dramatic decline in HIV infections.
-It is claimed that statistics have been distorted through the inaccurate extrapolation of data from small urban clinics to the entire population—90 percent of whom live in rural areas.
+The government repeatedly misused international funds directed toward AIDS relief efforts.
+And in 2002, a medical journal published research that questioned the accuracy of previous reports in Uganda.
+These indicated a dramatic decline in HIV infections.
+It is claimed that statistics have been distorted through the inaccurate extrapolation of data from small urban clinics.
+To the entire population—90 percent of whom live in rural areas.
 Also, recent trials of the HIV drug Nevaripine came under intense scrutiny and criticism.
-U.S.-sponsored abstinence promotions received recent criticism from observers for denying young people of information about any method of HIV prevention other than sexual abstinence until marriage.
+U.S.-sponsored abstinence promotions received recent criticism from observers for denying young people information about any method of HIV prevention.
+Other than sexual abstinence until marriage.

-The International Labour Organisation defines youth unemployment as a share of labour force age 15-24 without work but available for and seeking employment.
+The International Labour Organisation defines youth unemployment as a share of the labor force aged; 15-24 without work but available for and seeking employment.

-With a population of 37 million people, where young people count for about 78 percent below the age of 30, and 52 percent below the age of 15, Uganda is one of the countries with the youngest population who are dependents after Niger.
+With a population of 37 million people, where young people count for about 78 percent below the age of 30, and 52 percent below the age of 15.
+Uganda is one of the countries with the youngest population who are dependent on Niger.

 Uganda is trying its level best to introduce schemes that could help alleviate poverty but with little success.
-Some of the schemes that failed to succeed due to corruption and failure of the recipients to pay back part of the 9.4 billion was called the “Entandikwa” programme that managed to recover only 358 million in loans.
-This programme was launched by the president 19 years ago but did not achieve its purpose.
+Some of the schemes failed to succeed due to corruption.
+And the failure of the recipients to pay back part of the 9.4 billion was called the “Entandikwa” program which managed to recover only 358 million in loans.
+This program was launched by the president 19 years ago but did not achieve its purpose.

-In Uganda every year a total of 400,000 youth are released into the job market after graduating to a market that has only 90,000 jobs.
-That means that the rest of the youth who have graduated will have no jobs because the job market is small and therefore if the youth are not job creators than we will see many walking the streets looking for jobs that have been taken or are still occupied by people who need to have retired.
+In Uganda every year a total of 400,000 youth are released into the job market after graduating.
+To a market that has only 90,000 jobs.
+That means that the rest of the youth who have graduated will have no jobs.
+Because the job market is small and therefore if the youth is not a job creator; then we will see many walking the streets looking for jobs that have been taken or are still occupied by people who need to have retired.